 Even when jumping isn’t involved, as at Louisville, Currier said, “When I’m looking at the horse, I want it to be one that, if it saw a jump, it could go over it.

 “We want to see forward motion and a ground-covering stride,” Currier added.
 “We don’t want to see a horse stepping super-high without also going forward.
 If they have a nice rolling trot that’s extended, that’s fine, but they should have some forward-reaching motion.”

-At the extended canter—which replaces the hand gallop as one of the gaits in the class—the horse should have a rolling but collected canter, Currier said.
+At the extended canter—which replaces the hunter world's hand gallop as one of the gaits in the class—the horse should have a rolling but collected canter, Currier said.

 “The horse also should have quality,” she said.
 “We like to see a pretty face, a good eye, a properly balanced body.
 Conformation is part of our judging.

 “I would love to see our division evolve to where we have honest-to-goodness hunters who could, say, go to Devon in the spring and show in both the hunter division and the Saddlebred hunter division and be top of the class in both," she added.

 Brannon, Danny’s owner, says she’s debating taking Danny to Devon in the fall for an entirely different discipline—Dressage at Devon, Sept.
 24-29.
 She says the Saddlebred’s athleticism and attitude make anything possible.

 “They’re so willing to please,” Brannon said.
 “They’re a people horse; they want to be with you.
 They have personality and like to interact with people.